US health insurance CEO shot dead outside New York hotel – DW – 12/04/2024

 "This was not what appears to be a just random act of violence.
 It seems to be clearly targeted by an individual and we will apprehend that individual," he said.

-Minnesota state governor and running mate of former US presidential hopeful Kamala Harris, Tim Walz, gave his condolences.
+Minnesota's state governor and the running mate of former US presidential hopeful Kamala Harris, Tim Walz, gave his condolences.

 "This is horrifying news and a terrible loss for the business and health care community in Minnesota," he posted on X. "Minnesota is sending our prayers to Brian's family and the UnitedHealthcare team."